rancher/rancher.github.io/os/v1.2/en/running-rancheros/server/raspberry-pi/index.md

 2. Create a `n`ew partition
 3. Press `[Enter]` four (4x) times to accept the defaults
 4. Then `w`rite the table and exit
-5. `sudo reboot` to reboot and reload the new partition table
+5. `sudo partprobe /dev/mmcblk0` to reload the new partition table
 6. `sudo mkdir /mnt/docker` to create the directory to be used as the new Docker root
 7. `sudo ros config set rancher.docker.extra_args [-g,/mnt/docker]` to configure Docker to use the new root
 8. `sudo mkfs.ext4 /dev/mmcblk0p3` to format the disk